 Rethink Discipline Implementation

 In 2017, Michigan’s state discipline code changed, ending zero tolerance and requiring that lesser interventions be considered.
-Michigan Department of Education has a toolkit to provides guidance on enacting changing culture in schools and addressing behavioral concerns using non-exclusionary methods.
+Michigan Department of Education has a toolkit to provide guidance on changing culture in schools and addressing behavioral concerns using non-exclusionary methods.